 Rick Hill MBE

 Rick has had a varied career in both the voluntary sector, film/tv industry and media regulation.
 Chairman of Northern Ireland Screen Commission 2008-2013, he took the lead role in developing digital content, supporting new programme and delivery formats in the film/tv sector.
-Rick has also worked in Consumer advocacy.
+Rick has also worked in consumer advocacy.
 He was Chairman of the General Consumer Council for Northern Ireland, a member of Consumer Focus UK Board and Chairman of the Scottish Government Consumer and Competition Working Group.
-Deputy Chairperson of the Independent Press Standards Organisation until 2020 and he is currently the Communications Consumer Panel Chairperson and the Northern Ireland Member.
+Deputy Chairperson of the Independent Press Standards Organisation until 2020, he is currently the Communications Consumer Panel Chairperson and the Northern Ireland Member.
 Rick also chairs the Telecoms Industry Forum and the UK Communications Consumer Forum.

 James is the founder of Resolver.co.uk, a free online complaints service that James grew to help over 18 million consumers a year to resolve their disputes.
 He has advised the Government on consumer issues and is a Board Member for Consumer Scotland, Collaboration Network and the Dispute Resolution Ombudsman.
 A winner of Social Entrepreneur of the year, James is a non-executive for a number of start-ups including Rightly and JamDoughnut.
 His focus is on helping businesses deliver market-leading customer service, while helping consumers understand and exercise their consumer rights.
 James also has three national weekly consumer columns.